Nickvs99/AmstelHaege/README.md

 * greedy_random: Tries to place the houses one by one a n times and picks the best spot.
 * evolution: Select the best-fit individuals for reproduction based on their fitness value.
 Breed new individuals through mutations to give birth to offspring.
 Evaluate the individual fitness of new individuals.
 Replace least-fit population with new individuals.

-After this the code asks for default or custom settings.
+After this the code prompts the user for default or custom settings, if possible.
+Not all the algorithms and hill climbers have variable settings, this will be checked first.
 * Default setting: can be found in code/settings.
 * Custom settings: The code asks for a parameter.
 The user then needs to input a value for that parameter.